The Director General is the Chief Executive of the Law Society with all of the powers and responsibilities usually vested in a Chief Executive.

-Broadly speaking the Director General’s role is to manage the organisation and the people in it.
+Broadly speaking, the Director General’s role is to manage the organisation and the people in it.
 In this regard, he works very closely with the Society’s Directors/Heads of Department.
-He is also the primary link between the Society’s Council, all meetings of which he attends and to which he is the chief policy adviser, and the Society’s staff, all of whom report to him either directly or indirectly.
+He is also the primary link between the Society’s Council, to which he is the chief policy adviser, and the Society’s staff.

 The Director General works very closely with the Society’s President and both will frequently represent the Society at meetings throughout Ireland of local Bar Associations and also at international meetings of their counterparts from other countries.